pinklite34/alfacoins-for-woocommerce/readme.txt

 === ALFAcoins for WooCommerce ===
 Contributors: alfacoins
-Tags: bitcoin, ethereum, litecoin, alfacoins, payment gateway, woocommerce, btc, xbt, ltc, eth Requires at least: 4.3.1
+Tags: bitcoin, ethereum, litecoin, alfacoins, payment gateway, woocommerce, btc, xbt, ltc, eth, bitcoin cash, bitcoincash, dash, ripple, bch, xrp
+Requires at least: 4.3.1
 Tested up to: 4.7.2
-Stable tag: 0.3
+Stable tag: 0.4
 License: MIT
 License URI: https://raw.githubusercontent.com/alfacoins/woocommerce/master/license.txt

-Enable your WooCommerce store to accept Bitcoin, Litecoin and Ethereum with ALFAcoins!
+Enable your WooCommerce store to accept Bitcoin, Litecoin, Ethereum, Bitcoin Cash, Dash and Ripple with ALFAcoins!

 == Description ==

-Start accepting Bitcoin, Litecoin, Ethereum in 2 minutes with ALFAcoins!
+Start accepting Bitcoin, Litecoin, Ethereum, Bitcoin Cash, Dash and Ripple in 2 minutes with ALFAcoins!
 In 2013, journalists Joshua Brustein and Timothy Lee expressed concern that bitcoin is problematic due to its high volatility.
 With ALFAcoins volatility is not a problem - get usual money payments or setup the CoinSplit and receive cryptocurrency up to 100%.